 Fanvue is constantly working on its discoverability feature, one that works in a similar way to Instagram.
 Essentially, if your content matches the sort of thing someone browsing the site usually enjoys, your profile will be recommended to them.
 This makes it far more likely new subscribers will stumble across your work.
 In terms of how easy it is to build a fanbase, Fanvue is definitely the more attractive option.

-Patreon charges between 5 and 12 percent of any earning from the site, depending on which level of their services you sign up for.
+Patreon charges between 5 and 12 percent of any earnings from the site, depending on which level of their services you sign up for.
 This may seem to compare well at first to the industry standard of around 20 percent, but Patreon does also charge processing fees, both for withdrawing money and for donations.
 Practically, you can expect to end up paying around 20 percent of earnings made on Patreon in total.

 Fanvue charges a flat 20 percent on any earnings made through the platform which is pretty standard across the industry.
 Very few alternatives charge less than this.